TriangleCommunications/Diagram/README.md

 READ ME
 =======

 Offers you the ability to create top-down tree diagrams from an array.
+This is a refactored version with optional rounded corners added.

 ## LICENSING ##